sorin-ionescu/prezto/modules/screen/README.md

 To enable this feature, add the following line to *zshrc*:

-    zstyle ':omz:plugin:screen' auto-start 'yes'
+    zstyle ':omz:module:screen' auto-start 'yes'

 Authors
 -------

-*The authors of this plugin should be contacted via the GitHub issue tracker.*
+*The authors of this module should be contacted via the GitHub issue tracker.*

  - [Sorin Ionescu](/sorin-ionescu)